mauriciopoppe/blog/site/content/notes/misc/mental-context-switching.md

 Some of these bugs might need my attention because I'm mentioned in them and therefore if I'm CCed on them then I also need to add another tag to it e.g. `bugs-me`.

-I receive emails directed to a google groups I'm subscribed, to my org and company wide, while these are important messages they're not urgent and they can also be tagged to something like `org`.
+I receive emails directed to the google groups I'm subscribed, to my org and company wide, while these are important messages they're not urgent and they can also be tagged to something like `google-groups`, `org`, `company`, etc.

-I do the same with changelist & github emails, I group them by the team e.g. `cl-team-a`, `cl-team-b` and skip the inbox, for bugs that are where I'm the reviewer or where I'm CCed I add `cl-me` and they stay in my inbox.
+I do the same with changelist & github emails, I group them by the team e.g. `cl-team-a`, `cl-team-b` and skip the inbox, for bugs where I'm the reviewer or where I'm CCed I add `cl-me` and they stay in my inbox.

 There's also spam that should be tagged and marked as read by default, for example a person joining a big team where I'm also part of might generate an automated email for all the members of the team, emails